twentyhub/energyonline/content/terms-and-conditions.md

 17.2 What is an event beyond our control?

-An event or cause beyond our control includes, but is not limited to: acts of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, earthquake, fire, lightning, storm, flood or other similar event, interference with the network from birds, animals or vegetation, traffic accidents, faults in the network, acts or omissions by the network company or meter company, problems with generation, transmission or distribution of energy, problems with your wiring, problems arising because of health and safety hazards at your premises, and other things which we do not have control over.
+An event or cause beyond our control includes, but is not limited to: acts of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, earthquake, fire, lightning, storm, flood or other similar event, interference with the network from birds, animals or vegetation, traffic accidents, faults in the network, acts or omissions by the network company or meter company, problems with generation, transmission or distribution of energy, problems with **your** wiring, problems arising because of health and safety hazards at **your** premises, and other things which we do not have control over.

 17.3 What is our maximum liability?

-If we are liable to you, the maximum amount we will pay as compensation for your loss is $10,000 in respect of any event or series of closely related events.
+If we are liable to **you**, the maximum amount we will pay as compensation for **your** loss is $10,000 in respect of any event or series of closely related events.
 We may choose to replace any damaged property or goods, up to the same maximum amount, instead of paying cash.
 We are not required to honour this agreement in circumstances where an event has occurred which is beyond our control and which prevents us from doing the things we would normally do.
 In these circumstances, we will carry on honouring our obligations as soon as it is reasonably practicable for us to do so.

-If you acquire goods or services from us for personal, domestic or household use or consumption, any rights you have under the Consumer Guarantees Act 1993 are not affected by our limitations of liability.
-However, if you acquire goods or services from us for the purposes of a business, the Consumer Guarantees Act 1993 does not apply.
+If **you** acquire goods or services from us for personal, domestic or household use or consumption, any rights **you** have under the Consumer Guarantees Act 1993 are not affected by our limitations of liability.
+However, if **you** acquire goods or services from us for the purposes of a business, the Consumer Guarantees Act 1993 does not apply.

 Our limitations of liability extend to our employees and agents for the purposes of the Contracts (Privity) Act 1982.